Shanzhai: Critical reception

 In the Western world in countries such as the United States, shanzhai products are often viewed as humorous fakes due to their common use of misspelled or comical names imitating those of real companies.
 Generally, shanzhai products are viewed in the West as low-quality, cheap, and fake.
 The influence of this view of shanzhai goods has led to the perception among some that all Chinese-produced goods are low quality or are fakes of foreign goods.

 Shanzhai products are negatively perceived by many companies whose products have been counterfeited, both in China and abroad.
 Within China, companies such as Huawei and Lenovo have faced issues of smaller companies and groups counterfeiting of their goods.
 Although electronics companies are most prone to this kind of counterfeiting, other industries have faced competition from shanzhai companies as well.

-However, Byung-Chul Han believes shanzhai products are valuable in their right:
+However, philosopher Byung-Chul Han describes shanzhai products as having their own value and benefits:

 In 2019, the Jinhongye Paper Group successfully won a lawsuit against the Hangzhou Fuyang Paper Company for their shanzhai version of one of Jinhongye's products, which was regarded as an improvement in commercial protections.
 Jinhongye produces high quality paper marketed as Qingfeng (清风 (qīngfēng)), which Hangzhou Fuyang imitated in their sale of paper similarly marketed as Qingfeng (清凤 (qīngfèng)).
 After a ruling by the Hangzhou Internet Court, Hangzhou Fuyang was forced to pay 1 million RMB to Jinhongye and to stop marketing their paper as Qingfeng.

 Business analyst Michael Zakkour believes the phenomena of shanzhai reduces foreign investment in China, discourages foreign companies from marketing copyable products there, and deters them from using Chinese services and technologies that might result in their intellectual property being copied.